 It is often said that when a door closes, a window opens.
 My window was thrown wide when I started designing my own beaded jewelry with a "Western or Country” flair.
 Again, I was surprised people loved and purchased my work, telling me I had the "eye".
 My Grandmother would have been so proud.

 You can find my work on consignment in local boutiques, at city fairs and area shows.
-Also at Creations with Heart by Linda on Facebook.
+Also at Creations with Heart on Facebook.